MGXlab/Viromics2024/_extras/sbatch.md

 ```bash
 salloc --partition=short --time=01:00:00 --cpus-per-task=10 --mem=1G
 ```
-You can run the sbatch scripts introduced below in this interactive session with `bash your_script.sbatch`, which will ignore the instructions slurm uses.
+You can run the sbatch scripts introduced below in this interactive session with `bash your_script.sbatch`, which will ignore the parameters set in them for slurm.

 ## sbatch script